RodionPost/RodionPost/README.md

 Backend developer
 -----------------

-I am a FullStack developer with experience in implementing Front-end and Backend parts.
+I am a Backend developer with experience in implementing Front-end and Backend parts.
 Also, I grow up my expertise up as a DevOps, gaining my experience there.
-In my free time, I expand my skills by studying new technologies.
+In my free time I expand my skills by studying new technologies.
 I develop projects with my own ideas for practice.
 Currently, I am getting a higher education in the specialization "Applied informatics in economics".

 * 🌍  I'm based in Sochi
 * ✉️  You can contact me at [postanogov.work@gmail.com](mailto:postanogov.work@gmail.com)